dropbox/stone/doc/managing_specs.rst

 sense to split the namespace across multiple spec files.

-All you need to do is create multiple ``.babel`` files with the same `namespace <write_spec.rst#namespace>`_ definition.
+All you need to do is create multiple ``.babel`` files with the same `Namespace <lang_ref.rst#namespace>`_ definition.
 Code generators cannot distinguish between spec files--only namespaces--so no code will be affected.

-As explained in `Choosing a Filename <write_spec.rst#filename>`_, when splitting a namespace across multiple files, each file should use the namespace name as a prefix of its filename.
+When splitting a namespace across multiple spec files, each file should use the namespace name as a prefix of its filename.

 The ``babelapi`` command-line interface makes it easy to specify multiple specs::